State Sex Education Policies and Requirements at a Glance

 State Law

-Rhode Island schools are required by Rhode Island General Laws §§ 16-1-5, 16-22-17 and 16-22-18 to provide “accurate information and instruction on [acquired immunodeficiency syndrome] AIDS transmission and prevention.”
-Schools must also teach “the responsibilities of family membership and adulthood, including issues related to reproduction, abstinence, dating and dating violence, marriage, and parenthood, as well as information about sexually transmitted diseases [STDs], sexuality, and sexual orientation.”
-These classes must stress “abstinence from sexual activity as the preferred means of prevention as a basic education program requirement.”
+Rhode Island schools are required by Rhode Island General Laws §§ 16-1-5, 16-22-17 and 16-22-18 to provide instruction including “HIV (Human Immunodeficiency Virus)/AIDS (Acquired Immune Deficiency Syndrome): the causes, effects, treatment, and prevention”.
+Schools must also teach health education in grades 1-12.
+Further they are required to teach “the responsibilities of family membership and adulthood, including issues related to reproduction, abstinence, dating and dating violence, marriage, and parenthood, as well as information about sexually transmitted diseases [STDs], sexuality, and sexual orientation.”

 Parents must be notified of sex education classes and may view the curriculum by submitting a written request.
 Students may be removed from instruction by written notification from the parent to the principal.
 This is referred to as an “opt-out” policy.